peterrosell/docker-openhab/README.md

 Overview
 ========

-Raspberry PI specifc Docker image for Openhab (1.6.2).
+Raspberry PI specifc Docker image for Openhab (1.7.1) running on Java 1.8.

-Forked from tdeckers/docker-openhab
+Forked from craigham/docker-openhab

 Updated to use hypriot/rpi-java as the base image for the raspberry pi.